-So basically, they turned off the NSFW filter in the last training steps.
+In essence, they turned off the NSFW filter in the last training steps.

 Users generally find it harder to use Stable Diffusion v2 to control styles and generate celebrities.
 Although Stability AI did not explicitly filter out artist and celebrity names, their effects are much weaker in v2.
 This is likely due to the difference in training data.
 Open AI’s proprietary data may have more artwork and celebrity photos.
 Their data is probably highly filtered so that everything and everyone looks fine and pretty.

 The v2 and v2.1 models are not popular.
 People use the fine-tuned v1 model exclusively.
 But this is going to change with the release of the SDXL model.